material-motion/material-motion/specifications/motion_family/direct_manipulation.md

       }
     }

-## Abstract types

-### AnchorPointAdjustable

-Contract: If a plan enables `wantsAnchorPointAdjustment` then the target's anchor point will be adjusted when gesturing begins.

-    class Gesturable {
-      var wantsAnchorPointAdjustment: Bool = false
-    }

 ## Public plans

 ### DirectlyManipulable

-Contract: registers Draggable, Pinchable, and Rotatable to the given target.
+Contract: registers Draggable, Pinchable, Rotatable, and AnchorPointAdjustable to the given target.

     class DirectlyManipulable: Gesturable {
       var panGestureRecognizer?
       var pinchGestureRecognizer?
       var rotateGestureRecognizer?

-      defaults:
+    }

+### AnchorPointAdjustable

+Contract: If `shouldAdjustAnchorPointOnGestureStart` is true, then the anchor point of the target will be set to the centroid of the gesture recognizer when a gesture initiates.
+If `shouldAdjustAnchorPointOnGestureStart` is false, then the anchor point will not be manipulated.

+    class Gesturable {
-      wantsAnchorPointAdjustment = true
+      var shouldAdjustAnchorPointOnGestureStart: Bool = true
     }

 ### Draggable